danj7/Roughness_ML/README.md

 # roughness_ml
-A machine learning test to find the roughness of artificial interfaces.
+A test to find out if it is plausible to find the 'roughness' of artificial interfaces using Machine Learning.